basemdabbour/AS-GAME/README.md

 •	**[GameBoard( )](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L6) ** function to draw the board of strings (1 till 9).

-•	**i[inputPlayerletter( )](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L25):** function so the player can choose which letter will start with “X” or “O” , and the computer will get the second letter.
+•	** [inputPlayerletter( )](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L25) ** function so the player can choose which letter will start with “X” or “O” , and the computer will get the second letter.

 •	**[whoGoesFirst()](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L40):** function to randomly choose the player who will go first in the game , in this case player or computer